GRV96/syspathmodif/README.md

 `sys.path`.
 When a bundle is cleared, it erases its content and removes it from `sys.path`.
 Thus, this class facilitates adding and removing a group of paths.

+`SysPathBundle` can be used as a context manager.
+In that case, the instance is cleared at the `with` block's end.

 For more information, consult the functions' documentation and the demos in the source code repository.